worldturtlemedia/openweathermap-onecall/README.md

 ### TODO Badges

-An API wrapper for [OpenWeatherMap "One Call" API](https://openweathermap.org/api/one-call-api), usable in node and the browser.
+An API wrapper for OWM One Call API, usable in node and the browser.
 It pairs best when used in a TypeScript project, as you will get all the types from the API response.
 This library makes interacting with the OpenWeatherMap "One Call" API a little bit more friendly.
 It offers promises, request customization, and best of all response types.

 If there are any features you would like, please feel free to open up an issue.